gallegoagustin/countries-app/README.md

     DB_USER=PostgresUser
     DB_PASSWORD=PostgresPassword
     DB_HOST=localhost
+    DB_NAME=countries
+    PORT=3001

-Where `PostgresUser` and `PostgresPassword` mean your personal information to connect to Postgres.
+Where `PostgresUser` and `PostgresPassword` mean your personal information to connect to Postgres. `DB_NAME` and `PORT` can be modified in case it is needed.

-In order to finish the set up you must create a Postgres DB named `countries`, where all generated data will be located.
+In order to finish the set up you must create a Postgres DB named `countries` (or the same name you put into de env document), where all generated data will be located.

+You can check it working at this [link](https://countries-app-sigma.vercel.app/).

 Contact me if needed!